Chart Color Schemes

 Population growth drivers in Ashwood are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Feb 2026, the population of Ashwood is estimated at around 7,603, reflecting an increase of 449 people since the 2021 Census, which reported a population of 7,154.
-This increase is inferred from AreaSearch's estimate of 7,504 residents following examination of ABS data releases up to June 2024 and validation of 52 new addresses since the Census date.
-This population results in a density ratio of 2,981 persons per square kilometer, placing Ashwood in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, ending in Feb 2026, Ashwood has demonstrated resilient growth patterns with a compound annual growth rate of 1.3%, outpacing the SA3 area.
-Population growth was primarily driven by overseas migration, contributing approximately 87.0% of overall population gains during recent periods.
-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+Ashwood's population is estimated at around 7,603 as of Feb 2026.
+This reflects an increase of 449 people since the 2021 Census, which reported a population of 7,154 people.
+The change is inferred from AreaSearch's estimation of the resident population at 7,504 following examination of the latest ERP data release by the ABS in June 2024 and an additional 52 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,981 persons per square kilometer, placing Ashwood in the upper quartile relative to national locations assessed by AreaSearch.
+Population growth was primarily driven by overseas migration contributing approximately 87.0% of overall population gains during recent periods.

-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the suburb of Ashwood is forecasted to grow by 2,575 persons to 2041, reflecting a gain of 34.8% in total over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and VIC State Government's Regional/LGA projections released in 2023 adjusted employing weighted aggregation for areas not covered by the former data.
+Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
+Based on aggregated SA2-level projections, Ashwood is forecasted to grow by 2,581 persons to 2041, reflecting a gain of 32.6% in total over the 17 years.

 Frequently Asked Questions - Population